tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 ```

 Tenzir takes care of parsing the type information properly and keeps IP
-addresses and timestamps as nativedata types.
+addresses and timestamps as native data types.
 You can also see in the examples
 that Tenzir handles multiple concatenated TSV logs of different schemas as you'd
 expect.